lejara/AmokRunnerSaveLoader/README.md

 0. Download/Install [python](https://www.python.org/downloads/)
 1. Download/Extract this repo
 2. Open Command Prompt and `cd` to the extacted repo directory
-3. In Command Prompt enter `pip install PyQt6`.
-This is its only dependency
+3. In Command Prompt enter `pip install -r requirements.txt`
 4. Then enter `python Script/AmokSaveLoader.py`.
 To run the tool

 ## Compile To Exe Command